-Packaged bank accounts are the answer to this conundrum for many people.
-For a small monthly fee, they offer all of the functionality you would expect from a traditional account, together with a package of other features.
+For a small monthly fee, packaged bank accounts offer all of the functionality you would expect from a traditional account, together with a package of other features.

 They are certainly not for everyone, but if you get the right packaged product, and use it well, they can be a great way to save money, and get benefits you might otherwise miss out on.

 Usually, the combined cost of the various elements contained within a packaged account exceeds the annual fee, so are banks losing money on these accounts?
 Unlikely.
 But they’re not making much either.

 The separate elements in a packaged account would cost you more if you bought them individually, because each organisation you purchased from would have their own costs and profit.
 Simply acquiring a new customer can be an expensive process.
 However, everyone needs a bank account, so organisations who partner with your bank can dramatically reduce what it costs to get new customers, and these savings can be passed on to you – in a similar way to group buying.

 Of course, most packaged account suppliers are also commercial organisations, so it’s unlikely that they will be doing this out of the kindness of their hearts.
 There’s also something in it for the banks – loyalty.

 Since the advent of the current account switch guarantee, swapping your bank account has never been easier.
 It can be done quickly and painlessly in just seven days.
 This is great for you, but less so for the high street banks.